What's the difference between press releases and public relations?

 If you are announcing something timely and newsworthy, such as a new CEO, an upcoming product launch, or a major award, a press release is the best choice.
 It is a tool for specific moments when you want quick media attention.

-Do not rely on press releases alone.
+However, do not rely on press releases alone.
 If you are working to influence how your brand is recognized across customer groups or move through a reputational challenge, that is a bigger job.
-This is where public relations is more appropriate.
+This is where PR is more appropriate.

 Use a press release to: